J. Lawrence Wilson Professor of Engineering

 B.S. in Chemical Engineering from University of Rochester

-Michael R. King is the J. Lawrence Wilson Professor and Department Chair of Biomedical Engineering at Vanderbilt University.
-Previously he was the Daljit S. and Elaine Sarkaria Professor at Cornell University.
+Michael R. King is the E.D.
+Butcher Chair of Bioengineering at Rice University.
+Previously, he was a J. Lawrence Wilson Professor of engineering and chair of Biomedical Engineering at Vanderbilt University.
 He completed a PhD in chemical engineering at the University of Notre Dame and postdoctoral training in bioengineering at the University of Pennsylvania.
-He has written textbooks on the subjects of statistical methods and microchannel flows, and has received several awards including the NSF CAREER Award, Outstanding Research Awards from the American Society of Mechanical Engineers and the American Society of Clinical Chemistry, and was a James D. Watson Investigator of New York State.
-King is a Fellow of the American Institute for Medical and Biological Engineering, the Biomedical Engineering Society, and the International Academy of Medical and Biological Engineering, and serves as Vice President of the International Society of Bionic Engineering.
+He has written textbooks on the subjects of statistical methods and microchannel flows and has received several awards including the NSF CAREER Award, Outstanding Research Awards from the American Society of Mechanical Engineers and the American Society of Clinical Chemistry, and was a James D. Watson Investigator of New York State.
+King is additionally a Fellow of the National Academy of Inventors, the American Institute for Medical and Biological Engineering, the Biomedical Engineering Society, and the International Academy of Medical and Biological Engineering, and serves as Vice President of the International Society of Bionic Engineering.
 He is the Editor-in-Chief of Cellular and Molecular Bioengineering, an official journal of the Biomedical Engineering Society, and serves as the Chair-Elect of the Biomedical Engineering Council of Chairs.

 Email: Mike.King@vanderbilt.edu